 Before installation, I read the instruction manual in its entirety (highly recommended.)
 Remember, I was a little nervous and didn’t want to do anything to damage the heating mat.
 I even made sure I was hopped up on caffeine so I could absorb every nugget of the lesson.

-Are you ready for the tutorial?
+I also prepared the floors by installing cork underlayment (as detailed in this tutorial.)
+Are you ready for the tutorial to install radiant mats?
 It wasn’t as difficult as I anticipated and this part went fairly quickly.
 Let’s roll!

 - WarmlyYours TempZone Roll